 Cities and Contagious Disease

-By 500 BC there is evidence of four distinct microbe pools in Eurasia: the Mediterranean coast, Persia, the Ganges Valley and China.
-They were distinct because people rarely travelled between these regions, so that a microbe that evolved in one region stayed in that region.
+There were distinct microbe pools in four parts of Eurasia by 500 BC: the Mediterranean coast, Persia, the Ganges Valley, and China.
+The pools were distinct because people rarely travelled between these regions, so that a microbe that evolved in one region stayed in that region.
 Scientists can identify mumps, malaria, diphtheria, tuberculosis and influenza in the writings of Hippocrates (460–377 BC), but there is no sign of measles, smallpox or the bubonic plague.

 The merging of the American and Eurasian microbe pools was devastating, but so had been the merging of the Eurasian microbe pools.
 These pools merged in the first and second centuries AD, when the Silk Road facilitated trade between Rome and China.
 Rome and China appear to have been the most seriously affected areas.
 Both were subject to repeated epidemics, some of which remained for more than a decade.
 In the West the major epidemics killed at least a quarter of the population in built-up areas.
 These epidemics included smallpox and measles, making their first appearances in human history.
 The Mediterranean population declined continuously for more than 500 years under the onslaught of contagious disease.
 In China the population fell from 60 million to 45 million over a period of 400 years.